fallen-icarus/cardano-address-book/README.md

 1. Only one beacon is minted in the transaction (there is no need for more than one).
 2. The desired payment pubkey MUST SIGN the transaction.

 By requiring the target payment pubkey to sign the transaction, no one but the owner of that payment pubkey can mint the address book beacon for that payment pubkey.
-Burning the address book beacon also requires the signature of the target payment pubkey.
+Since minting is heavily controlled, there is no need to control burning.
+Burning will always succeed.

 ## Using The Address Book Beacon
 ### Adding An Address Book Entry